alexghenderson/simple-module-federation/README.md

 This repository includes an example project.
 This sample projects includes a host application, a remote module, and a shared module.

 The host application is a simple React application using react-router-dom.
 It exposes a shared configuration object (using the `shared` package in this repository), along with several dependencies, to the remote module.
 The remote module is a react component that reads the shared configuration object.
 It includes code splitting alongside the code sharing, moving all dependencies into either the `react` bundle or the `vendor` bundle.
 This is a rather abitrary distinction, and serves as more of an example than anything.

+It can be run with `pnpm run:all`, which will start the `dev` process for each package:

+- For the host package, it runs the vite dev server on port 3000.
+- For the shared package, it runs `rollup build --watch` to automatically rebuild on change.
+- For the remote package, it runs `vite build --watch & vite preview` to automatically rebuild on change, and to expose the remote module on port 5001.
+- For the simple-module-federation plugin package, it runs `rollup build --watch` to automatically rebuild on change.

+The packages are linked via pnpm workspaces.
+This repository requires pnpm.